ShahidJamal1/Web-Development-MERN-/README.md

 VS Code

-⚖️ JavaScript Operators (Lecture 4 – Comparison Operators)

-In Lecture 4, I learned how to use comparison operators in JavaScript to compare values and produce boolean results (true or false).
-These operators are fundamental for decision-making and control flow in programming.

-🔹 Topics Covered
-✅ Equality Operators

-== → Equal to (checks value only)

-=== → Strict equal to (checks value and data type)

-📌 Example:

-5 == "5"    // true
-5 === "5"   // false

-✅ Inequality Operators

-!= → Not equal (value comparison)

-!== → Strict not equal (value + type comparison)

-✅ Relational Operators

-Used to compare numerical values:

-> → Greater than

-< → Less than

->= → Greater than or equal to

-<= → Less than or equal to

-📌 Example:

-10 > 5   // true
-7 <= 7   // true

-⭐ Best Practice

-✅ Prefer using strict operators (=== and !==) because they prevent unexpected type conversions and make code more predictable.

-📂 Location:
-JavaScript/Lec 4/

-✅ Outcome (After Lecture 4)

-- Strong understanding of value comparison

-- Ability to write logical conditions

-- Better preparation for if-else statements and loops

-- Improved coding accuracy using strict comparisons
 🙌 Acknowledgement

 Thanks to online learning platforms, mentors, and developer communities for providing structured guidance and learning resources.